Hildreth's Home Goods

 Those moves not only grew the business - they helped Hildreth's weather the past three years.

 These days, Henry III doesn't worry about laissezfaire workers.
-He says he has the best sales staff on eastern Long Island, thanks mainly to their attention to detail when it comes to providing service.
+He says he has the best sales staff on eastern Long

 "I have one guy who won't see customers for a year, but when they come back he recognizes them and calls them by name," Henry III said.
 "People really respond to that.
 He'll take notes and call back the next spring to see if they're interested in new furniture that coordinates with what they bought this year."